 The dollar and the Euro may also be used for some payments.

 It is best to exchange your money in major cities, or use an ATM.
 Debit cards may have lower fees for cash withdrawals.
 Please talk to your bank/credit card vendors regarding overseas usage, and also notify them of your dates of travel so that they do not put a hold on your account.
 Do not rely only on credit/debit cards; bring some cash with you.
 ATM’s are not always available, and if you have difficulties withdrawing from the ATM, you will have nothing to fall back on.
-Make sure keep your passport, credit cards and cash in a secure place and always have it with you.
+Make sure to keep your passport, credit cards, and cash in a secure place and always have it with you.

 The West Bank is located in zone GMT +2.

 The electrical current is usually 220.
 The sockets are round as in Europe.
 Bring a plug converter, which you can find at your local travel store or online.

 For information on dialing international phone numbers, please see: http://www.kropla.com/dialcode.htm

 Your cell phone may or may not work abroad.
 If it does, calls may be very expensive.
 Please contact your service provider for more information.
 If your phone is unlocked, you may buy a SIM card in Palestine.
 You may also rent international mobile phones or buy a phone card and call from public phones.

 Calls from Abroad to Palestine: Call 009720 + 7-digit phone number

 Calls from Abroad to Israel: Call 009722 + 7-digit phone number